John-Sotack/qt6book/docs/ch04-qmlstart/qml-syntax.md

     $ $QTDIR/bin/qml RectangleExample.qml

-Where you need to replace the `$QTDIR` to the path to your Qt installation.
+Where you need to replace the `$QTDIR` to the path to your Qt kit installation.
 The `qml` executable initializes the Qt Quick runtime and interprets the provided QML file.
+To avoid an error from qml, you need to provide the file assets/triangle_red.png.

 In Qt Creator, you can open the corresponding project file and run the document  `RectangleExample.qml`.
 :::